 Gestalt principles play a crucial role in creating effective web layouts.
 Using the Law of Proximity, designers group related content together, placing a website’s title, navigation menu, and search bar in close spatial relationship to signify their interconnected functions.
 The Law of Similarity ensures that buttons or links that perform similar actions, such as social media sharing icons, are designed to look similar, aiding users in quickly understanding their use without needing detailed explanations.

-In mobile app design, the constraints of smaller screens make the application of Gestalt principles even more crucial.
+In designing mobile apps, the constraints of smaller screens make the application of Gestalt principles even more crucial, especially when creating onboarding flows or redesigning interfaces.
 The Figure-Ground Relationship differentiates interactive elements like buttons or tabs from the background using color contrast or shadows.
 This makes the interface more intuitive, especially on the go.
 The Law of Common Fate can be seen in gesture-based navigation; for instance, swiping gestures in a photo gallery app moves images toward the swipe, indicating their relationship and the action’s outcome.

 Dashboards utilize these principles to display a large amount of data in an organized manner.
 Symmetry and Order are essential for creating a stable layout that feels easy to scan, which is critical for users needing to extract insights from data quickly.
 Continuity is used in the alignment of charts and widgets to guide the viewer’s eye through the data in a logical sequence, enhancing the readability and functionality of the dashboard.